Built for all athletes

 Sync Your Training

-Automatically import planned and completed sessions via Intervals.icu, a free central training hub that syncs with major platforms.
+Automatically import planned and completed sessions via Intervals.icu, a free central training hub that syncs with major fitness tracking platforms.
 Fuel targets (pre/post and during session) are generated based on each workout.

 Saved Meal Templates and Daily Log